james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/generics/index.md

 [[info]]
 | This post is **part 5** of the Object Oriented Programming in Scala series.

-This blog post looks at Generics in Scala.
-It took me a while to get my head around a lot of these concepts, but hopefully this post will make things clear for you.
-So what exactly are Generics all about in Scala?
+This blog post looks at **Generics** in Scala.
+It took me a while to get my head around a lot of these concepts, but hopefully this post will make things clear for you. _So what exactly are Generics all about in Scala?_

-First let's consider that in the previous blog post, we implemented a linked list for integers.
-But of course the problem is that the list is very limited to only integers.
-If we wanted to make one for say String instead, we would need to duplicate the entire code.
-Enter generics to save the day.
+First let's consider that in the [previous blog post](/scala-inheritance-traits#detailed-example-of-inheritance--traits), we implemented a linked list for integers.
+But of course the problem is that the list is very limited to only _integers_.
+If we wanted to make one for say String instead, we would need to duplicate the entire code. _Enter generics to save the day._

+# Introducing Generics in Scala

-Collections are a powerful use case where we could store elements of a certain type.
-To do this in Scala Generics, we would define a class MyList parameterised with a Type A. The type in the square brackets is the generic type:
+[Collections](https://docs.scala-lang.org/overviews/collections/overview.html) are a powerful use case where we could store elements of a certain type.
+To do this in Scala Generics, we would define a class **MyList** parameterised with a **Type A**.
+The type in the square brackets is the _generic type_:

 ```scala
 class MyList[A] {